• Recipes

 What is Japanese Daikon Salad?

-Optimal part of daikon to use
+Choosing the right part of daikon

-Middle part: Well-balanced between spiciness and sweetness, making it suitable for simmered dishes.
+• Middle part: Well balanced between spiciness and sweetness, making it suitable for simmered dishes.

 daikon